ryanwhowe/Dot/README.md

 releases made to the branch and there are no plans for another major version that supports php 5.6.
 I will however try and backport any major functionality or feature additions to the `1.x` branch.

+The `2.x` branch has the php ^7.1 support if you require that for your project.
+As with the `1.x` branch I will keep that patched with any non-breaking changes and/or bugs that are found.

 ## Installation

 The preferred method of installation is via [Composer][].
 Run the following command to install the package and add it as